lwcolton/pymongo-validator/README.md

 # mongo_validator

 A class-based Python 3 ORM for MongoDB.
-Document class sublasses UserDict for ultimate compatibility with extrnal libraries.
+Document class subclasses UserDict for ultimate compatibility with extrnal libraries.

 Example: